 When Shatra was born, her father refused to admit that Shatra was his.
 He abandoned Shatra’s mom and when Shatra was still a baby, her mom left her with her great grandmother (Shatra’s dad’s grandmother).
 The mother has not been seen or heard from since she left.

-Shatra’s great grandmother has done her best, but has not been able to afford school fees or other basic necessities for her and her sister.
-As she is getting older and has no income, the grandmother is no longer able to contribute to Shatra’s well being at all; so Shatra helps her sister Fatuma to fetch water for people in the neighborhood to earn money for food.
-The great grandmother has pleaded with PFP to accept Shatra and Fatuma into the program, as she said it hurts her so much to see the girls working in the community to earn a living at such a young age.
-She was worried about the girls’ futures if they do not receive any help, as it will just continue to get harder.
+Shatra’s great grandmother is a kind hearted woman and had taken in another child (Shatra’s cousin Fatuma) as well.
+She did her best to look after the girls, but at her advanced age she was not able to work and was not able to afford school fees or other basic necessities for Shatra or Fatuma.
+Before joining the PFP family, Shatra helped her cousin Fatuma to fetch water for people in the neighborhood to earn money for food.
+In 2015, the great grandmother pleaded with PFP to accept Shatra and Fatuma into the program, as she said it hurts her so much to see the girls working in the community to earn a living at such a young age.
+She was worried for their future and feared they would become young mothers themselves if they were not able to attend school.

 Date of Birth: July 9, 2012

 What do you want to be when you grow up?
 I want to become a teacher

 Why?
 So I can teach children

 What is your favorite food?
 Rice and chicken

 What is your favorite thing to do?
 Playing football